Shortest paths in planar domains with hyperbolic type metrics: Bifurcation and Non-uniqueness of Geodesics

 \begin{nonsec}{\bf Non-convex domains.} The following example is from \cite[Example 5.3]{AnJa}.
 Let $G$ be the polygonal domain bounded by the line segments connecting the points $(-4+i, -1+i, -1+4i, 4+4i, 4-4i, -1-4i,-1-i,-4-i)$, and let $x=-2,y=-1,z_1=i,z_2=-i$, where we set $y$ to be local bifurcation point and $w$ to be approximated bifurcation point.
 See Figure \ref{fig:non_convex_bifurcation}. \end{nonsec}

 In this experiment, we apply Algorithm \ref{alg:combined_algorithm} locally with several scales of refinement and apply Algorithm \ref{alg:bifurcation_point} to approximate $w$.
-Moreover, we define the error term as $\epsilon = |y-w|$ to describe the distance between $y$ and $w$.
+Moreover, we define the error estimate as $\epsilon = |y-w|$ to describe the distance between $y$ and $w$.
 See Table \ref{table:error_terms_scales}.

 According to our experiments, when we refine the grid mesh by decreasing $h$ and increasing $m$, the approximated bifurcation point $w$ converges to $y$.
 In particular, it cannot be characterized by only considering the conformal density function.